Koredotcom/docs/docs/xo/release-notes/11.x/platform-services.md

 * Public API for SSO configuration management:
     * Fetch the SSO Meta API: Returns the existing SSO configuration along with the URLs.
     * Enable SSO API: Enables the SSO configuration for an account.
-    * Disable SSO API: Dsables the SSO configuration for an account.
+    * Disable SSO API: Disables the SSO configuration for an account.
     * Update the SSO Configuration API: Updates the SSO configuration for an account.
 * Support for SAML protocol.